-The standard version of this pump is designed to handle a wide range of light, medium, and heavy viscosity liquid, depending on design and components, and a range of temperatures when fitted with different seals.
-Do not apply at higher temperatures that the seal will handle.
+Depending on design and components, this pump will handle a wide range of light, medium, and heavy viscosity liquids at a variety of temperatures.
+Do not apply at higher temperatures than the seal will handle.
 Do not attempt to pump liquids which may damage the pump or endanger personnel as a result of pump failure; consult the factory for chemical compatibility.